dataasciences/dataasciences.github.io/_pages/Python-Tips-Hacks.md

 classes: wide
 ---

-## Listing Outdate Packages in Python
+## 1. Listing Outdated Packages in Python

 Python3 comes with a list of pre-installed packages which are updated from time to time.
 It is really easy to list any *outdated* package with the following command: